magento/devdocs/guides/v2.0/config-guide/config/caching_frontend-cache-types.md

 This topic discusses the following options for configuring caching:

-*   Modifying the provided `default` cache frontend, which means you modify only `<your Magento install dir>/app/etc/di.xml` (the Magento application's dependency injection configuration)
+*   Modifying the provided `default` cache frontend, which means you modify only `<your Magento install dir>/app/etc/di.xml` (the Magento application's global dependency injection configuration)
 *   Configuring your own custom cache frontend, which means you modify only `<your Magento install dir>/app/etc/env.php` because it overrides the equivalent configuration in `di.xml`

 <h2 id="cache-mage-frontend">Step 1: Define a cache frontend</h2>